 - Thermal ski socks

 - Columbia Unisex-Teen Bugaboo Ii Pant

-Plan Your Trip Skiing With Your Kids
+Planning Your Trip to Go Skiing With Your Kids

 Deciding where you’ll take your first (or next) ski trip is the exciting part!
 If you’re not sure how much time you’ll spend on the mountain, look for a resort with other nearby entertainment.
 Booking a local vacation rental gives you full access to a kitchen for meals and snacks.
 The room to spread out and relax when we’re not hitting the slopes is a huge plus.